 The need for torn ACL surgery will also depend on the activity levels of the affected individual.
 Someone who is wanting return to sporting activities is more likely to need surgery than someone with a fairly sedentary lifestyle.

-Arthroscopic ACL surgery is therefore indicated in individuals who:
+Arthroscopic ACL surgery is therefore indicated in

 a) Want to return to pivoting type sports e.g. football, skiing, tennis, rugby, boxing or hockey